-Recently I have found myself reflecting on my own path as a doula and childbirth educator.
+Recently I have found myself reflecting on my own path as a doula and childbirth educator, which began almost 30 years ago!
 Over the years I’ve done ICEA training, DONA Birth Doula Certification, and Birthing from Within Mentor Certification, along with apprenticing as a midwife and a Masters of Science in Parent-Child Nursing – more than my fair share of learning.
 Through the past twenty + years of doula practice, I can identify the 7 core experiences that have shaped who I am as a doula and childbirth educator.

 #6 Loss.
 The heartbreaking year when five families in my care had stillborn babies, and we lost our 3rd child at 18 weeks.
 It was hard to not feel as though I was in some kind of vortex of pregnancy loss.
 Their stories, and my own loss, transformed my understanding of what it means to Fully step into and embrace the unknown of birth, and strengthened my trust in myself, in birth & the families I serve.